-Open to the creative individual, inspired professionals, current college students and college graduates, as well as those newly admitted to SCI-Arc’s M.Arch 1 program, Making+Meaning is a four-week summer studio program that introduces students to architectural experimentation and transformative design techniques in a unique and lively studio setting.
+Open to creative individuals, inspired professionals, and current college students and graduates, Making+Meaning is a four-week career exploration and portfolio building summer studio program that introduces students to architectural experimentation and transformative design techniques in a unique and lively studio setting.

 Making+Meaning exposes participants to a wide range of tools and techniques that integrate digital representation, architectural design, and fabrication methods, culminating in a public exhibition where students present their design work and receive feedback from noted architects and design professionals.

 The Making+Meaning program is an avenue for individuals interested in learning about architecture and design to jumpstart a profession in the field, expand existing skills, or inform a possible shift in career.
 No previous architectural experience is required to enroll.

 Beginning with a series of assignments that teach students design fundamentals, Making+Meaning projects rapidly increase in complexity and scale through hands-on production using various analog techniques and design software, from hand-built paper models to Rhino, Adobe Creative Suite, photographic documentation, 3D-scanning, and augmented reality visualization.